mohammad-rowshan/mohammad-rowshan.github.io/_pages/research.md

 ---

-## 3. Advanced Decoding Algorithms for Polar, PAC, and Related Codes
+## 4. Channel Coding - Advanced Decoding Algorithms for Polar, PAC, and Related Codes

 ### Focus and contributions